Yasirwiifto/world-cup/README.md

 # Purpose of the project
-Your first project is to create a Hobby Page.
-This can be about one of your hobbies, a particular interest of yours, or a public figure you admire.
-You are not required to make this about yourself or disclose anything personal.
-The page will be built with HTML, styled with CSS and use a bit of JavaScript.
+The purpose of this website is to create a hobby page.
+This can be about one of my hobbies, a particular interest, or a public figure I admire.
+I am not required to make this about myself or disclose anything personal.
+The page will be built with HTML, styled with CSS, and use a bit of JavaScript.

 [Website Link](https://yasirwiifto.github.io/world-cup/)